Understanding the Visa Application Process

 Tourist Visa

 A tourist visa is a non-immigrant visa.
-So if you’re a U.S. citizen traveling abroad, you can travel to 174 different countries without any upfront work.
+So if you’re a U.S. citizen traveling abroad, you can visit 174 countries without any upfront work.
 However, depending on the country you’re visiting, you may need to complete a visa application on-site.

-For tourists entering the U.S., the Department of State requirements a visa application and approval unless your country participates in the Visa Waiver Program.
+For tourists entering the U.S., the Department of State requires a visa application and approval unless your country participates in the Visa Waiver Program.

 Immigration Visa